If you have a Shopify store, you’re probably wondering how to convert even more of your website visitors into buying customers.

 If you’re interested in other ways that can help you increase the conversion rates, check out some of the best apps you should add to your Shopify ecommerce:

 - Best Shopify Abandoned Cart Apps for Your Online Store

 - 14 Best Shopify Apps to Get More Customers

 Let’s jump straight into it, starting with some definitions.

 What is a Shopify landing page?

 A Shopify landing page is a page on your ecommerce website for promoting your products and services.
-The aim of a landing page is to convert customers and get them to click on your call-to-action (CTA) button.
+The aim of a lead generation landing page is to convert customers and get them to click on your call-to-action (CTA) button.

 Why use them though when you have all the other informative pages on your website?